 The Healthcare industry is increasingly leveraging modern technology and digital hospitals are making headway such as the Humber River Hospital in Toronto Canada and the Medical Center at Mission Bay San Francisco.
 Innovative approaches towards engaging robots in the radiology and other departments are also disrupting the way healthcare is delivered.

 Deakin University Australia, in partnership with Telstra Australia, has developed haptics-enabled robots that can perform ultrasound diagnostics remotely.
 This means the patient need not be in the same place as the sonographer conducting the ultrasound.

-There were 259000 mobile healthcare apps as of 2016 and the mHealth app marketplace is expected to grow 15 times faster, according to a survey.
-Another survey indicates that, users expect digital services to communicate with doctors, monitor health and collaborate with caregivers with ease.
+There are over 97,000 mobile healthcare apps as of 2019 and the mHealth app marketplace is expected to grow 15 times faster, according to a survey.
+Another survey indicates that users prefer digital services to communicate with doctors, monitor health, and collaborate with caregivers with ease.

 IoT is clearly here to stay.
 With the cost of Hardware coming down, there’s no dearth in demand for wearables as this space is just short of an explosion, especially, in the mature markets.

 IoT devices and apps are helping healthcare professionals in providing better care for their patients.
 There is definitely much scope for advancement for IoT in the healthcare sector.